dreamcatcher-tech/network/Inbox/2024-08-15 1841 separate entities on stripe.md

 You can export your record of contribution into an NFT.
 This is optional and free to do.

+Construction is a JV platform.
+The fact that the requester shows a use case where they would want to use it, and that use case is novel, means that they put in some effort about it.

+We could require that, in order to JV something, or trade a cert, you need to have held a balance of x for y months and you can spend 10% per month.

+Think we want to make our own registered crowdfunding platform, so people can trade legitmately.
+We can test the model by doing a crypto version, which is outside of legislation, and uses smart contracts to manage the system, as well as consensus of AI bots that has to reach a certain decentralized amount who are using genuine openai keys to agree on a result.

+Making revenue sharing that is based on AI would be difficult to regulate, but if we could do it, then this would be a highly novel crowdfunding platform.
+The contention is who is coding and running the AI - this needs to be regulated.
+If this was decentralized, we could avoid the regulation, as the platform is run by disparate volunteers who cannot individually change the outcome.

 Generate standard business plans based on these examples:
 - https://blog.hubspot.com/marketing/sample-business-plans
 - https://www.growthink.com/businessplan/help-center/business-plan-examples